nikitavoloboev/data/programming-languages/julia/julia-libraries.md

 - [PortAudio.jl](https://github.com/JuliaAudio/PortAudio.jl) - Wrapper for the Julia programming language, compatible with the JuliaAudio family of packages.
 - [ShiftedArrays](https://github.com/JuliaArrays/ShiftedArrays.jl) - Lazy shifted arrays for data analysis in Julia.
 - [MomentClosure.jl](https://github.com/augustinas1/MomentClosure.jl) - Tools to generate and study moment equations for any chemical reaction network using various moment closure approximations.
+- [AxisKeys.jl](https://github.com/mcabbott/AxisKeys.jl) - Defines a thin wrapper which, alongside any array, stores a vector of "keys" for each dimension.
+- [StaticLint](https://github.com/julia-vscode/StaticLint.jl) - Static Code Analysis for Julia.
+- [NestedTuples](https://github.com/cscherrer/NestedTuples.jl) - Tools for making it easier to work with nested tuples and nested named tuples.

 ## Links